 November 18 – December 25, 2016

 Head to Santa Land for a fun, traditional Christmas display, complete with lights, holiday scenes, and so much more.
 Visitors can see the elves in Santa’s workshop, meet the reindeer at the barn, and purchase a number of tasty sweets from Mrs. Claus’ kitchen.
-Located inside Mackenzie Park, this winter wonderland gives visitors the opportunity to experience a festive holiday village, which has existed for almost 60 years.
+Located inside Mackenzie Park, this winter wonderland gives visitors the opportunity to experience a festive holiday village, which has existed for 60 years.
 More than 30,000 people visit Santa Land each year to see the huge Christmas tree, displays, bonfires, and more.

 This longstanding tradition is the Official Small Town Christmas Event of Texas, complete with baking contests, a lighted Christmas parade, gingerbread house decorating, and so much more.
 Local business and organizations help decorate the trees, and a holiday markets allow visitors to browse through over 60 vendors.
 Visitors may run into Santa or even Scrooge during the event, and be sure to check out all the local activities during the festival.

 If you’ve ever visited one of these small town events or would like to, we would love to hear your thoughts on these fun winter festivals.
 Where would you like to travel for your next Christmas celebration?
 Share your stories and ideas in the comments, and Like and Share on Facebook!